-- 1. Meet high school curricular requirements, as outlined in the following section. - 2.
-Be a graduate of an accredited high school or possess a GED (student's high school class must have graduated). - 3.
+- 1. Meet high school curricular requirements, as outlined in the High School Curricular Requirements section. - Be a graduate of an accredited high school or possess a GED (student's high school class must have graduated). - 3.
 Complete the ACT or SAT test. - 4.
 Resolve applicable high school curricular requirements and skill deficiencies within the first 24 credit hours attempted.